University Resource Guide

 The Purchasing Office can help you with the process and guidelines for making purchases on behalf of the University and provide information about vendors contracted with the University for negotiated pricing and for a list of preferred vendors, visit: Preferred Vendors

 Follow your department procedures regarding advance approval on purchasing.

 If you are responsible for ordering supplies for your department, the Purchasing Office will provide you with access to the University purchasing system and training on its usage.
 The vendor used for routine office supplies is W.B.
 Mason.
 Before you use your own funds to make a purchase, visit the following website for the policy and process for requesting a Reimbursement.

 Employee Use of Vehicles & Accident Reports: Suffolk University’s automobile policy provides coverage for owned, leased, or rented vehicles for University employees and students while they're driving on University business.
-For more information visit: Risk Management.
+For more information contact Risk Management.